Mars v. Venus: Analysing Gendered Decision Making in Marketing

 Yet, the story is far from static.
 The context in which female CMOs operate holds significant sway.
 Under the leadership of a female CEO, they embrace more risk in their marketing decisions, resulting in relatively more new product introductions as compared to when they have male CEOs.
 The gender dynamic at the top of the corporate hierarchy appears to influence their strategic choices.

 Taking a global perspective, a 2023 study by Greece's Hellenic Open University delved into the corporate boards worldwide, focusing on the role of women in executive positions and their impact on business outcomes.
 The study showed that the percentage of female executives and women on boards increased in 2021.
 Their analysis uncovered that a 10% rise in women on boards was linked to a substantial 1.4% to 1.8% rise in profitability, regardless of the metric used to measure female executive participation.
-These findings also remained consistent over time, which meant that even if there were unpredictable issues such as pandemics, the presence of female executives consistently contributed to firms' profitability.6
+These findings also remained consistent over time, which meant that even if there are unpredictable issues such as pandemics, the presence of female executives consistently contributed to firms' profitability.6

 The ISB study also noted that female CMOs are more likely to introduce NPIs when their firms are performing relatively better as compared to their peers.